edwinthinks/pern-stack-boilerplate/README.md

 ### Setup the database

 First modify `server/src/config/config.json` to match your database credentials.
 Primarily, you should only need to change the username, password, and database values of the development and test keys.
-More information on production in the [deployment to heroku section]()

 ```json
 {